akka/akka-projection/docs/src/main/paradox/jdbc.md

 ## Defining a JdbcSession

-Before using Akka Projection JDBC you must implement a `JdbcSession` @scala[trait]@java[interface]. `JdbcSession` is used to open a connection and start a transaction.
+Before using Akka Projections JDBC you must implement a `JdbcSession` @scala[trait]@java[interface]. `JdbcSession` is used to open a connection and start a transaction.
 A new `JdbcSession` will be created for each call to the handler.
 At the end of the processing, the transaction will be committed (or rolled back).

 When using `JdbcProjection.exactlyOnce`, the `JdbcSession` that is passed to the handler will be used to save the offset behind the scenes.
 Therefore, it's extremely important to disable auto-commit (eg: `setAutoCommit(false)`), otherwise the two operations won't participate on the same transaction.